The future of fashion after the first edition of Metaverso Fashion Week

 How will the metaverse affect the fashion industry?

-According to Forbes, Morgan Stanley claims that the metaverso it could help luxury brands expand their market more than 10% by 2030, which would equate to an additional $50 billion in revenue.
+According to Forbes, Morgan Stanley claims that the metaverso it might help luxury brands expand their market more than 10% by 2030, which would equate to an additional $50 billion in revenue.
 Even so, is it possible that the interest in these concepts diminishes at the same speed with which it arose?
 It’s possible.
 We are faced with an extremely difficult concept for older generations to understand.
 Even for a servant, finding himself in a kind of transition between generation Z – a group that, supposedly, empathizes more easily with these contents because they carry with them the label of digital native– and millennials.

 I must admit that I have always felt a special devotion for technology and its influence on the fashion sector.
 When I decided to project –some years ago– a catwalk for a company with a classic style such as Ralph Lauren, made by means of immersive technology, the same company revealed to be in the process of experimentation.
 Two years later, Ralph Lauren is considered one of the first companies to sell products for avatars in Robloxa virtual platform with more than 43 million daily users, according to the company itself.